MarianoMoraes/TASCA_M4_T02/README.md

-# TASCA_M4_T02
-TASCA_M4_T02
-Descripció

-Visualització gràfica de múltiples variables.
+# Graphical display of multiple variables.

-- Exercici 1
+- Exercise 1
-Realitza la pràctica del notebook a GitHub "03 EXAMINING DATA" (fes una còpia i executa els comandaments amb el mateix dataset county.txt).
-Aquest exercici consisteix a observar les diferents possibilitats que ofereixen les diferents llibreries de visualització gràfica.
+Perform the notebook practice on GitHub "03 EXAMINING DATA" (make a copy and run the commands with the same dataset county.txt).
+This exercise consists in observing the different possibilities offered by the different graphical visualization libraries.

 ->03 EXAMINING DATA

-- Exercici 2
+- Exercise 2
-Fes les tasques de preprocessat  i adequació del Dataset que disposem en el repositori de GitHub PRE-PROCESSING-DATA amb l'objectiu de preparar-lo i treballar-lo com a dataframe per a extreure'n informació.
+Pre-process and adapt the Dataset we have in the GitHub repository PRE-PROCESSING-DATA in order to prepare it and work it as a dataframe to extract information.

 ->PRE-PROCESSING-DATA/movies.dat

  Important

-El resultat final ha de ser un dataframe amb les variables de nom de la pel·lícula, any i genere.
-També és important quedar-se amb un sol gènere per a cada pel·lícula!
+The final result has to be a dataframe with the variables of movie name, year and genre.
+It is also important to keep only one genre for each movie!

-- Exercici 3
+- Exercise 3

-Mostra la teva creativitat.
-Què creus rellevant mostrar del Dataset "movies.dat" de l'exercici anterior?

-Fes una o dues representacions gràfiques i justifica la teva elecció.
+Show your creativity.
+What do you think is relevant to show from the "movies.dat" dataset from the previous exercise?

+Make one or two graphical representations and justify your choice.